meyfa/CobolCraft/README.md

 # CobolCraft

 A Minecraft server written in COBOL.
+It supports Minecraft 1.20.4 (the latest version at time of writing).

 ## Progress/TODO

 The following features are already working:

 - [X] basic TCP server
-- [ ] respond to ping (i.e., show as online in the server list)
+- [X] respond to ping (i.e., show as online in the server list)
 - [ ] player login
 - [ ] player movement
 - [ ] sending chunk data to client